SIN, AND THE KINGDOM OF GOD

 “The wrath of man does not produce the righteousness of God.”
 We must pray constantly that God will keep our mind with Christ at God’s right hand in Heaven.
 Satan desires that we keep our mind on his antics in the earth until we fret and lose the righteousness, love, joy, and peace that God wants us to have.

 Discord.
-God's ways are ways of love, peace, and joy.
-When we find ourselves ready to argue with someone, we need to remove ourselves from this situation.
+God’s ways are ways of love, peace, and joy.
+When we find ourselves ready to argue with someone, we need to remove ourselves from that situation.
 We are to be one with our brothers and sisters in Christ.
-The only way two Christians can be one occurs when both are living by the Life of the Lord Jesus.
-If we are living by belief in Christian doctrine and not by the Life of Jesus. we may find ourselves arguing with others who believe differently.
+The only way two Christians can be one is when both are living by the Life of the Lord Jesus.
+If we are living by belief in Christian doctrine and not by the Life of Jesus, we may find ourselves arguing with others who believe differently.

 Differences in doctrinal belief have caused much conflict in the world.
 This is so unnecessary!
 What is true is true, and it will take place whatever we believe.
 And no religion is practiced in Heaven!
 So to argue about doctrine, or anything else, does not lead us into God’s Kingdom.

 Jealousy.
 According to the Bible, it is God who exalts one person and puts down another.
 We are going to find, as the Kingdom draws closer to us, that God has fashioned some people to lead and to occupy a high place in His Kingdom.
 These will not necessarily be people who have gained prominence as Christian leaders, but those whom God has chosen according to His own will.

 If we see a brother or sister lifted up to a high place in the Kingdom, we must resist any tendency to envy that individual.
 You can be sure if God has placed him at Christ’s right hand and left hand in the Kingdom, that it is absolutely fitting that he occupies that position.
 To be jealous or envious is to give way to Satan, who always is envious and jealous of those whom God chooses.